 The neurological benefits of vitamin C are profound and well-researched.
 This substance stimulates the production of a variety of enzymes involved in cognition.
-While the brain naturally produces these enzymes, it fails to produce them if you have a vitamin C deficiency.
+While the brain naturally produces these enzymes, it may struggle to produce them if you have a vitamin C deficiency.

 As an antioxidant, vitamin C protects brain cells from the harmful effects of excessive stimulation.
 Oxidative stress leads to cell death, and vitamin C protects against oxidative stress in animal models.

 Like other antioxidants, vitamin C appears to improve blood flow.
-Vitamin C deficiency increases your risk of atherosclerosis, so supplementing with vitamin C reduces your risk of developing this condition.
+Vitamin C may also increase the levels of antioxidants in the blood with some research showing that vitamin C may reduce your risk of developing atherosclerosis.

 Vitamin C supplementation reduces bone loss in animal models.
 This vitamin also appears to help the body eliminate toxic metals like mercury, lead, and cadmium.
 Collagen is an important part of your cartilage, skin, and other tissues, and vitamin C supplementation increases collagen production.